 - The Fund will not normally support those returning home to undertake fieldwork.

 Each year the Trustees will make awards in the range of £500 to £7,000, and in exceptional cases it may be possible for additional funds to be made available to enable work to be written up.

 All award holders are required to submit an interim report on their fieldwork and at the conclusion of their period of research a full report of their findings.
 These final reports are taken very seriously by the Trustees and should be well presented.
 The Trustees may request repayment of the award if an adequate report is not submitted at the end of the research period.

-The closing date for applications is 31 March each year and six copies of each application with supporting references must be submitted.
+The closing date for applications is 31 March each year and seven copies of each application with supporting references must be submitted.
 Short-listed candidates will normally be required to attend an interview in London in late-May/early-June.
 Grants to successful candidates will be paid at the start of their fieldwork.